Bernardo-MG/spring-ws-security-soap-example/readme.md

 All other dependencies are handled through Maven, and noted in the included POM file.
 This includes the plugins used for running the example in an embedded web server.

+### Generated code

+The project includes generated code.
+This is handled automatically by Maven, but if for some reason the generation fails then there will be missing classes in the project.

+If that happens clean and rebuild with Maven.

 ### Running the example

 To run the example locally just use the following Maven command for Jetty: